Cairo-Dock/cairo-dock-core/README.md

 Compilation
 -----------

 See the original [guide](https://www.glx-dock.org/ww_page.php?p=By%20compiling&lang=en) for the steps to compile and install Cario-Dock; replace the cairo-dock-core repository with this branch.
 Note that plug-ins should be ABI compatible with Cairo-Dock compiled from this branch.
-This means that a recent version of the plug-ins from wither the [official repository](https://github.com/Cairo-Dock/cairo-dock-plug-ins) or from [here](https://github.com/dkondor/cairo-dock-plug-ins/) will work well.
+This means that a recent version of the plug-ins from either the [official repository](https://github.com/Cairo-Dock/cairo-dock-plug-ins) or from [here](https://github.com/dkondor/cairo-dock-plug-ins/) will work well.

 Additional things to consider:
  - The cmake configuration summary will report if gtk-layer-shell is enabled, i.e. you should see `* With gtk-layer-shell: yes` in the output of cmake.
 If not, check that the gtk-layer-shell library is properly installed.